Welcome to Seattle Center

 Seattle Polish Foundation is a 501(c)(3) non-profit organization.
 It provides a place for Polish Americans to explore their heritage, share understanding, and build community.

-Polish Festival Seattle was founded in 2012 and joined Festál.
+Polish Festival Seattle was founded in 2012 when it joined Festál.

 DID YOU KNOW?